jurf/jurf.github.io/_posts/2024-08-17-one-year-with-brain-fm.md

 [^randy]: Who inevitably persuaded me to switch to Brain.fm, fun fact

-Also, fuck Ambient Worlds.
+Also, f*ck Ambient Worlds.
 They saturated the market, but all of their playlists have five songs on repeat.

 However, this well of media eventually ran dry, and after several months, I heard everything I had to hear and did not find much more.
 That's when I stumbled on Brain.fm and decided to give it a go.